thomas-haslwanter/statsintro/rst/statsDistributions.rst

 Other Continuous Distributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The distributions you will enounter most frequently are:
+The distributions you will encounter most frequently are:

 - **Normal distribution** - the "ideal" continuous probability distribution
 - **t-distribution** - for sample distributions (What you will probably use most often.)